#1 Top 10 Power Plays for Women: FIGHT

 Power Play #1: Be Ready to Fight

 The fight is not over ladies.
-Just because women have the right to vote and can be CEOs doesn’t mean we can eat bon bons and coast.
+Just because women have the right to vote and can be CEOs and ALMOST be President doesn’t mean we can eat bon bons and coast.
 What are you willing to fight for?
 There are a number of areas we could choose to take on: Gendercide and human rights for women, pay equality, the number of high-ranking women executives, the number of women on boards, the number of million-dollar plus women-owned businesses, and self-efficacy.

 Gendercide